sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 ## Let's start

-to define a point we can theortically use
+to define a point we can theoretically use

 ```javascript
 var p = [x, y];
 ```

-But a Javascript array isn't just an ordered set of numbers like in C, it's an object with methods and properties, like length
+But a JavaScript array isn't just an ordered set of numbers like in C, it's an object with methods and properties, like length

 This is important because a GPU expects a simple 32-bit IEEE floating point number